aurimas13/BirthdayReminderApp/README.md

 # Requirements
 [(Back to top)](#table-of-contents)

 **Python 3.9.12** is required to properly execute package's modules, imported libraries and defined functions.
 Imports of several libraries like dotnet, csv, pytest and typing to name a few are also needed.
+Some required versions are found [here](https://github.com/aurimas13/BirthdayReminderApp/blob/main/requirements.txt) while thos that are not mentioned come with the required Python version.

 # Usage
 [(Back to top)](#table-of-contents)